mpavan/ediblepickle/README.rst

 .. code-block:: python

    # module.py
+   import defs
-   @checkpoint(..., refresh=lambda: REFRESH)
+   @checkpoint(..., refresh=lambda: defs.REFRESH)
    def myfunc():
        pass

-Since the default values are evaluated at the definition time and are bound to the argument, using a lambda, (or in general, something mutable) we ensure that we are taking the current value of REFRESH.
+Since the default values are evaluated at the definition time and are bound to the argument, using a lambda, (or something mutable) we ensure that we are taking the current value of REFRESH.

 Contribute
 ----------